paymennt/docs/community/2-account-management/2-team-settings/index.md

 5. **Disputes and tickets**:
     Resolve, respond, and submit evidence for disputes and support tickets.
 6. **Commerce tools**:
     Manage the shop and events.
-Includes managing customers, shipping zones, discounts and listings.
+Includes managing customers, shipping zones, discounts, and listings.

 Below are the tables of the permissions for each access level